open-neuromorphic/snn-book/reviewers.md

   acknowledged as _OpenReview_ in the **Reviewed By** section.

-  - In case you wish to make your name known and the reviews are substantial (subject to the authors of the relevant chapter and the editors), then your name will mentioned in the **Reviewed By** section.
+  - In case you wish to make your name known and the reviews are substantial (subject to agreement from the authors of the relevant chapter and the editors), then your name will mentioned in the **Reviewed By** section.